owncloud/ocis/_index.md

 The oCIS server repository on GitHub is a good entry point for you to join the project.
 But we also develop clients for iOS, Android, Desktop and Web.

-For communication on development you can join our public chat [talk.owncloud.com](https://talk.owncloud.com)
+For communication on development, join our public chat [talk.owncloud.com](https://talk.owncloud.com)

 If you want to help and improve ownCloud or oCIS, start coding or open issues on GitHub in the related repository.